 Frenchmans Cap (Vera and Tahune hut sites), Pine Valley hut site, New Pelion hut via Arm River

-Huts are closed (except for emergency use) at these locations, all walkers must register and carry a good quality 3-4 season tent.
+These huts are open with limited capacity to ensure compliance with COVID-19 requirements.
+All walkers must register and carry a good quality 3-4 season tent.

-- Frenchmans Cap capped at eight walkers per day, and walkers must move on to the next campsite each day.
+- Frenchmans Cap capped at 10 walkers per day, and walkers must move on to the next campsite each day.

 - Pine Valley capped at 10 walkers per day

 - New Pelion capped at eight walkers per day.